mann1mal/zPod-PKS-CSE-Demos/VeleroBackup/readme.md

 Velero also supports the back up and restore of Kubernetes volumes using [restic](https://github.com/restic/restic), an open source backup tool.
 Restic will need to utilize a S3-compatible storage server to store these volumes.
 To satisfy this requirement, we will also deploy a [minio](https://min.io) server in the `demo-cluster` to allow us to store our Kubernetes volume backups.
 Minio is a cloud storage server compatible with Amazon S3.

 In this lab, we will utilize Velero, in conjunction with restic and minio to take a backup of our Wordpress application and all of it's volumes.

+### Prereqs

+Ensure you have deployed the Wordpress application from the [previous lab](https://github.com/mann1mal/zPod-PKS-CSE-Demos/tree/master/Kubeapps), as we will use this application to test our Velero backup strategy.

 ### Accessing the `demo-cluster`